Heirloom rose, Rosa gallica 'Versicolor' ©2005

 Britannica Encyclopedia

 August 27, 2004 Most Popular In Regional The 5 most visited sites in all 'Regional' categories, updated daily!
 Number 1 = 1.
-Two Rainy Side Gardeners
+Rainy Side Gardeners

 "This website is nicely set up with information for the Pacific Northwest gardener.
 Lots of good articles to peruse."